Deportivo Municipal: Relegation and return to success

 Deportivo Municipal was relegated in 1967, and promoted again in 1968, obtaining their first Second Division title.
 During this time, the historic player Hugo Sotil arrived to the senior team after being in the Deportivo Municipal youth clubs, helping Municipal return to the First Division.
 Hugo Sotil became one of Deportivo Municipal's most historic players.

 In the following years, Municipal alternated between good and bad seasons.
 Good ones, like 1981, when they were a very compact and devastating team, finishing runner-up and winning the intermediate championship in 1993.
 And bad ones, like 1998 and 1999, when they were at risk of being relegated to the league on both occasions until shortly before the end of the championship.

 After achieving a runner-up finish in the 1981 season, they played a Copa Libertadores play off against giants Universitario de Deportes.
 Municipal won the play off and qualified for the 1982 Copa Libertadores for the first time.
 They were eliminated in the Group Stage with zero points and only 3 goals scored.

-Present
+Between the First and Second Division

 The club stayed in the top category until 2000, when it ended last in the season.
 The team was relegated to the Segunda División, where it played until 2006, when promotion was achieved by winning the title with 45 points in 22 matches.
 They were relegated again in 2007 after a troublesome season with failing to pay its players for several months.